logo

 Can I foster if I have a criminal record?

 A criminal record does not necessarily mean you’ll be unable to become a foster carer.
 However, there are a number of different factors that will be assessed during your application process.
 Such as the nature and circumstance of the crime and how long ago the crime was committed.
-For more information read our guide to fostering if you have a criminal record.

 Can I foster if I have a history of social services involvement?